 Propagation of electromagnetic waves in the atmosphere; sky and space wave propagation, need for modulation, amplitude and frequency modulation, bandwidth of signals, bandwidth of transmission medium, basic elements of a communication system (Block Diagram only).

-JEE Main Physics Syllabus for Paper 1 for Section B: Practical component of the paper having 20% weightage
+Paper 1 for Section B: Practical component of the paper having 20% weightage

 The Practical component section of the JEE Main syllabus will be assessed out of 24 marks in the JEE exam.
 This assessment will be based on Unit 21: Experimental Skills consisting of the following